Dremel Fortiflex vs foredom

 If flex slippage prevention is not a priority for flex shafting, it could be a good flex shaft option to get a flex shaft from a Dremel flex shaft because they are more affordable.

-A flex shaft from a Dremel flex shaft is more powerful than a Foredom flex shaft because a rotary motor is powering it.
-The Foredom flex shaft is powered by a hand crank.
+A Dremel flex shaft is more powerful than a Foredom flex shaft because a rotary motor is powering it.
+A hand crank powers the Foredom flex shaft.
 That is why it is not as powerful and not better for heavy-duty tasks.

 The flex shaft from a Dremel is slightly more affordable than the flex shaft from a Foredom because of the flex shaft torque.
 Since flex torque with the foot pedal is for flexible tasks, you may have to pay a few more dollars on your flex shaft if you want to get a flex shaft with flex slippage prevention.